SimonChenboYi/bank_tech_test/README.md

 The acceptance criteria example from the requirements (more details in Requirement.md ) is feature tested in  './spec/print_statement_spec.rb'

 ### User Stories.
-1. As a user
+1. As a user.
-So I can manage my finance
+So I can manage my finance.
-I want to create an bank account from a bank
+I want to create an bank account from a bank.

-2. As a user
+2. As a user.
-So I can manage my finance
+So I can manage my finance.
-I want to able to see my balance in my account
+I want to able to see my balance in my account.

-3. As a user
+3. As a user.
-So I can manage my finance
+So I can manage my finance.
-I want to increase my balance by put deposit into my account
+I want to increase my balance by put deposit into my account.

-4. As a user
+4. As a user.
-So I can manage my finance
+So I can manage my finance.
-I wan to see the right deduction of my balance after withdrawal
+I wan to see the right deduction of my balance after withdrawal.

-5. As a user
+5. As a user.
-So I can manage my finance
+So I can manage my finance.
-I want to record the date of each transaction
+I want to record the date of each transaction.

-6. As a user
+6. As a user.
-So I can manage my finance
+So I can manage my finance.
-I want to record the information of each transaction (time, type, amount, balance)
+I want to record the information of each transaction (time, type, amount, balance).

-7. As a user
+7. As a user.
-So I can manage my finance
+So I can manage my finance.
 I want to print the bank statement with transaction history in reverse chronological order.

 ### CRC